johnrobertmcc/RokuRemote/README.md

  -  Type `?` or `help` for a list of available commands

 ## Updates Planned:
-- Currently, this remote only controls Roku and will not control your TV(even if a Roku TV).
-This prevents:
-   - Volume control.
-   - Power on/off.
-   - Changing to different inputs.
-   - And more!
-   - Check the progress of these updates on `feature/add-volume`

 - This program does currently use an `input()`, and not a keypress listener.
    - Check the progress for this update on branch `feature/add-keypress-events`

-- This program currently utilizes no keyboard entry.
-This is ridiculously annoying.
-   - There is no active branch for this currently.
-Immediate release planned, however.
-It is the most annoying aspect of any remote.

-## Noted Issues:
-- If the IP address is not known, the program uses `nmap` to check for available devices.
-This is not always reliable.
-   - If you have an idea, [answer here!](https://stackoverflow.com/questions/70374875/python-nmap-not-showing-same-results-as-terminal)
-- Multiple, successive post requests to Roku can timeout if asked in rapid succession.